 You are so right, there some engines installed in some aircraft types I would not attempt this type of flying.

 You can play it safe, as some would advocate and fly IFR (I follow roads) and take your chances landing on a highway in case of problems.

 Rotax has proved itself as a reliable engine provided you feed it oil and Avgas, Mogas if you like, and the recommended engine service provide your best

-insurance that there are minimum problems.
+insurance that there are mini

 What to look for in a good Mechanic and How do I know if I already have a good one?

 This can be a dynamic topic, but there are certainly some markers to look for in finding yourself a good mechanic that you can really trust to keep you in the air, safe and happy.
 You say you already have a mechanic; well the same properties in looking for a mechanic apply to knowing if you have a good one.
 Let’s take a look at what traits might make up a good mechanic and what you can do to find one.